helfer/flexible-spark-streaming/README.md

 directory.
 You can activate the sandbox by running `source venv/bin/activate`.
 Lastly, download and install the Tweepy module within your sandbox.

+To deactivate the sandbox, simply run `deactivate`.

 ## Running the code

 Right now, our code runs a dummy query on a stream of tweets using Twitter's streaming API.
 To run it, you must have Twitter API credentials and the Tweepy Python module installed on your machine.
-Please note that Tweepy requires Python 2.7.9.
-If your system requires an older version of Python (Ubuntu 14.04LTS uses Python 2.7.6), we recommend using virtualenv to setup a sandboxed environment.
-For instructions on how to setup the virtualenv environment, see [Setup](#setup).
+For setup instructions, see [Setup](#setup).
 Then, all you have to do is to make sure that the spark/bin directory is in your OS's PATH variable.
 Then run the following: